pirsch-analytics/blog/ab-testing.md

 So what do we care about here?
 Where is the A/B testing?

 Well, because we do everything on the server, you can't really see it on the website.
 On the first visit, we define which variants the visitor will see and keep showing them in the same way.
-There are no in-between changes during a session.
+There are no in-between changes during a session to not cause confusion.

 We have four variations.
 The images on the home page can be swapped (A and B) and we have two titles for the order form (C and D).